nehalkhan2410/General/JavaScript/ArrayMethods.md

 ```

 `includes` method checks if the given value is present in the array or not to return a boolean output.

+**In the example, we iterate over each item to to check if the given element is included or not**

 ```javascript
 const numbers = [1, 2, 3, 4, 5];